-• I've written a text ("The distinctive features of phonology") for this course.
-It's available in D2L, along with other important material.
+I've written the draft of a textbook for this course.
+It'll be available in timely installments on D2L, along with other important material.

-COURSE EXPECTATIONS
+COURSE NOTES

-- Attendance is not required but strongly recommended-the exercises practiced in class will help you succeed on assignments and exams.
-Note, too, that my in-class exercises often make it into my exams. - Please submit your assignments in D2L (Assessments Dropbox) by midnight of the due dates.
-You may submit an assignment a day or two late only if there are special circumstances (including mental health). - If you can't make it to either the midterm or the final exam, I'll require a note from a (mental) health professional to reschedule your exam.
+Attendance is not required but strongly recommended-the exercises practiced in class will help you succeed on assignments and exams.
+Note, too, that my in-class exercises often make it into my exams.

+Please submit your assignments in D2L (Assessments Dropbox) by midnight of the due dates.
+You may submit an assignment a day or two late only if there are special circumstances (including mental health).

+If you can't make it to either the midterm or the final exam, I'll require a note from a (mental) health professional to reschedule your exam.
 Your rescheduled exam risks being harder than the others' exam.